-The Moth Migration Project founded by Hilary Lorenz is a crowd-sourced collection of hand printed, drawn and cut paper moths exhibited in multi-sensory installation.
-Choosing moths, a nocturnal pollinator, as the vehicle for cross-pollination and international exchange, and using social media I invite people to create paper moths native to their geographic location.
-The moths become a symbol of the global network with currently over 15,000 submissions from 26 countries.
-The MMP created a spirit more significant than any single community by fostering authentic connections and engaging public participation through a synergy of shared experience and embracing mutual respect for personal uniqueness and creativity.
+The Moth Migration Project founded by Hilary Lorenz, 2016, is a crowd-sourced collection of hand printed, drawn and cut paper moths exhibited in multi-sensory installation.
+Choosing moths, a nocturnal pollinator, as the vehicle for cross-pollination and international exchange, I invite people to create paper moths native to your geographic location.
+The moths become a symbol of the global network currently with over 15,000 submissions from 26 countries.
+The MMP creates a spirit more significant than any single community by fostering authentic connections and engaging public participation through a synergy of shared experience and embracing mutual respect for personal uniqueness and creativity.

-Each little piece of art, carefully catalogued and marshalled by Hilary from countries all around the world is building bridges and links between people who would never otherwise have met.
+Each little piece of art, from countries all around the world is building bridges and links between people who would never otherwise have met.–Avril Wilkinson, Norfolk, England